Does it bloom on new wood or old wood?

 Bigleaf, Hydrangea macrophylla tend to be unreliable bloomers here in the

 Chicago area due to the cold winters.
-And, they form their buds on old wood and should be pruned after they bloom.
+And, they form their buds on

 So covering the plant with mulch in early November may help decrease bud die back.
 Then